WSD Ascend Chromebook FAQs

 What happens if students have been visiting inappropriate websites?

 While our web filtering software is robust, there is a possibility that students could access inappropriate content.
-Web browsing cache cannot be deleted by the students.
+Web browser cache cannot be deleted by the students.
 If you discover any inappropriate web activity, please contact your child’s teacher or building administrator.
-Inappropriate web browsing is a violation of the district’s Acceptable Use Policy and may result in disciplinary action.
+Inappropriate web browsing violates the district’s Acceptable Use Policy and may result in disciplinary action.

 What happens if the device is damaged or lost?